bmeurant/technical-docs/software-architecture/api-paradigms/rest.md

 #### Using Query Parameters

-Query parameters are used to filter, sort, and paginate collections of resources without altering the resource's URI.
+Query parameters are used to filter, sort, and paginate collections of resources.
+This is a core HTTP feature that REST leverages extensively.
+For a detailed explanation of how query parameters work, see the main documentation on [[http#Resource Addressing in HTTP|Resource Addressing in HTTP]].

 -   **Filtering**: `GET /users?status=active`
 -   **Sorting**: `GET /users?sort=-created_at` (descending order)